Jszigeti/Jszigeti/README.md

 ## 🚀 **Recent Projects I'm Proud Of**
+- **ms-mail:** A mail microservice for sending emails with customizable templates and tracking statuses via NATS.
+(NestJS, MongoDB, NATS)
+- **Chatbot Widget:** A customizable chatbot widget for websites, powered by OpenAI's GPT-3.5-Turbo, with support for message limits and error handling.
+(React, TypeScript, OpenAI)
 - **Travel2Gether:** A collaborative web app for travelers.
-I integrated features like group management, media sharing, and personalized recommendations, all built with technologies like React, TypeScript, NestJS, and MySQL.
+I integrated features like group management, media sharing, and personalized recommendations, all built with technologies like React, TypeScript, NestJS, and MySQL
-- **Chatbot Widget:** A fully customizable and dynamic chatbot widget designed for seamless website integration.
-It leverages React, TypeScript, and OpenAI's GPT-3.5-Turbo to provide intelligent and context-aware responses.
-Although still in development, the widget allows for extensive configuration, including message limits and error handling.
-- **ms-mail:** A robust mail microservice built with NestJS, MongoDB, and NATS.
-It supports sending emails with customizable templates and tracks their statuses in a MongoDB log for monitoring and debugging.
-The service integrates with external SMTP providers like SendGrid and supports secure inter-node communication using MongoDB replica sets.
-- **Vite-TS-Starter-Kit:** A starter kit for quickly launching projects with Vite and TypeScript, designed to be flexible and fast.
-- **axios-error-handler-ts:** A solution simplifying error handling with Axios and TypeScript.
+- **axios-error-handler-ts:** A solution simplifying error handling with Axios and TypeScript
-- **axios-cookie-auth:** A package for managing cookie-based authentication with Axios.
+- **axios-cookie-auth:** A package for managing cookie-based authentication with Axios

 ## 💼 **What I Bring to the Table**
-- Expertise in modern technologies like React, TypeScript, Next.js, NestJS, SQL/NoSQL, and Docker.
+- Expertise in modern technologies like React, TypeScript, Next.js, NestJS, SQL/NoSQL, and Docker
-- A clear understanding of software architecture, enabling me to build robust and scalable applications.
+- A clear understanding of software architecture, enabling me to build robust and scalable applications
-- The ability to manage every stage of a project, from front-end to cloud deployment.
+- The ability to manage every stage of a project, from front-end to cloud deployment

 ## ✨ **An Unconventional Background, a Unique Value**